svtk/AtomicKotlinCourse/Usability/Extension Properties/Exercise 1/task.md

 ## Extension Properties (#1)

-Convert `secondOrNull` and `penultimateOrNull` from the previous atom to extension properties.
+Now implement `secondOrNull` and `penultimateOrNull` functions from the previous atom as extension properties.